- Quatromoni with David Proctor (SAR ’08) delivered the Keynote at Eating Disorders in Sport Conference, June 10-11, 2016, in St. Louis, MO.

 - Millen BE and Quatromoni PA.
 (2001).
 Nutritional research within the Framingham Heart Study.
 Journal of Nutrition, Health & Aging, 5:139-43.

-- Principal Investigator, KickinNutrition.TV Research Initiative – An innovative digital learning interactive educational program on nutrition, cooking and active lifestyles to prevent childhood obesity.
-(2011-2014).
-Funded by two grants from the U.S. Department of Agriculture.
+- U.S. Department of Agriculture, KickinNutrition.TV Research Initiative – An innovative digital learning interactive educational program on nutrition, cooking and active lifestyles to prevent childhood obesity, Principal Investigator.

 Consulting and Professional Activities